RODI-099/up-zero/README.md

 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase anonymous key
 - `SUPABASE_SERVICE_ROLE_KEY`: Your Supabase service role key (for admin operations)

-## Contributing
+## Troubleshooting

-1. Fork the repository
+### Authentication Issues
-2. Create a feature branch
+If you encounter login or signup issues:
-3. Make your changes
+1. Make sure you've run the database migration
-4. Test thoroughly
+2. Try signing up a new user first before logging in
-5. Submit a pull request
+3. Check the browser console for specific error messages

 ## License